-Matt focuses his corporate transactional practice on helping his clients solve the increasingly complex and sophisticated challenges of acquisitions, financings, and governance matters.
+Matt focuses his practice on helping his clients solve the increasingly complex and sophisticated challenges of corporate transactions.

 Prior to joining Mintz, Matt worked at the New York office of Torys LLP and the Washington, DC office of Weil Gotshal.
-Prior to law firm service, Matt ran the sales department of the then-largest college marketing program where he sold $1 million+ marketing programs to Fortune 500 companies.
+Prior to law firm service, Matt ran the sales department of the then-largest college marketing program.

-During law school, Matthew was an editor of the American University International Law Review and was the president and co-founder of the International Trade Law Society at American University.
+During law school, Matt was an editor of the American University International Law Review and was the president and co-founder of the International Trade Law Society at American University.

 - American University (JD, cum laude)